HCastano/urban-planning-in-the-paraverse-with-ink/README.md

 We can contrast this with _asynchronous composability_, in which applications interact with each other across a _variable number of blocks_.

-Smart contracts are in a position to synchronously compose with the unique capabilies of their underlying app-chain as well as other smart contracts which exist on the same chain.
+Smart contracts are in a position to synchronously compose with the unique capabilities of their underlying app-chain as well as other smart contracts which exist on the same chain.

-Okay cool, so what can we do with this?
+_Okay cool, so what can we do with this?_

 For one, developers are able to leverage hybrid chains and synchronous composability to increase their development velocity.